3035689025/ENGG1340_COMP2113_Group-project/README.md

 ###### Requirement 3- Dynamic memory management

-Dynamic array structure will be used to store the game status.
-As some of the game status data will only exist when the game comes to a particular gameweek.
+Dynamic array structure will be used to store the probability of the random cases.
+As some of the game status data will only exist when drawing the cases.

-For example,
-1. Earth officials will go to earth only on game-week 5 and thus the variable - Number of times of approving earth officials to Earth, will be declared on week5.
-2. The gameweek variable in the array will be declared after the player starts the game or loads the save.

-Therefore, the program will request for memory if needed (when the game come to a particular gameweek or step)
+E.G. The p1 variables in icon function , which is a probaility to decide which icon to be printed in the icon function.
+After using the p1 variables, it will be deleted and release the memory.